JettcW/IT1000-Midterm/README.md

 # Home

-My name is _Jett Wooten_, I am currently attending the university of missouri and majoring in information technology.
+My name is _Jett Wooten_, I am currently attending the University of Missouri and majoring in Information Technology.

 - [About Me](./aboutme.md)
 - [Goals](./goals.md)